THE CURLY GIRL’S GUIDE TO WINNING THE WASH DAY BATTLE

 Wash Day may seem long and tedious, but when done consistently using the right products, your curls should last for days.

-Extra tip: To make your curls last longer, sleep on a satin or silk pillowcase or wrap your hair in a silk scarf or jumbo scrunchie to keep them in place.
+Extra tip: To make your curls last longer, sleep on a satin or silk pillowcase or wrap your hair in a sleeping bonnet to keep them in place.